 FAQs

-Does TRRS work with all phones?
+2. Can TRRS headphones work in all phones?